tatsieuthanh/tatsieuthanh/README.md

 **From a young age, I’ve recognized that technology is the future.
 Driven by a passion for research and learning, I strive to develop stable and high-performance systems.
 GitHub serves as a vital bridge for me to connect, share, and engage with leading coders, exploring and learning from their remarkable projects**

-+ 🌱 I’m currently learning OpenCV, Py and Qt
++ 🌱 I’m currently learning OpenCV, Linux, Py and Qt

 + 📫 How to reach me tatsieuthanh888@gmail.com